 Thank you for considering applying for a JustPax Fund grant for gender, economic, and environmental justice.
+Our 2022 application window is now closed.
+The following information is provided for informational purposes only.

 The JustPax Fund provides financial and logistical support to individuals and organizations working for effective change in the realm of gender justice, environmental justice, and/or economic justice.
 Through monetary grants, JustPax invests in projects and initiatives that bring innovative and novel approaches to justice advocacy, research, and implementation.